KL0010/POS_IMS/README.md

 <b>Note:</b> InitialDbCreation does not completely build the entire relational blueprint. <br />
 The POS relationships will be in PosDbCreation.cs.
 This file will be available after 26/6/2024.

-Documentation and class diagram will be available after basic functionalities are rolled out.

 <br />
 In root folder of POS, run in CMD: